noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 She began to frequently stroll around the Demon Realm.
 In name, it was for her hobby... to collect items that appear in the books she likes.
-However, its real purpose was to find a being who would accept her unconditionally,...
+However, its real purpose was to find a being who would accept her unconditionally...
 It could be described as something like a battle.

 A thousand years have passed since she began her search.
 The concept of